LIMITED TIME: 10% OFF ENTERPRISE — 30 DAYS FREE TRIAL. Claim offer →

 Step 10: Use Internal Linking

 Link blog posts to category pages.
 Link products to blogs.
-This passes link juice and guides users through your site.
+This passes link equity and guides users through your site.
+Use keyword variations in anchor text, but stay natural.

 • Which keywords drive traffic